 My first venture into mindfulness was attending a UCLA Mindfulness class.
-Like many good intentions of behavior change, I got busy and did not stick with the program!
+Like many good intentions of behavior change, I got busy and wasn’t able to stick with the program.

-Next, I discovered Headspace, “the World’s first gym membership for the mind,” a fun and playful way to learn meditation and mindfulness on my schedule, whenever and wherever it fit into my day.
+Next, I discovered Headspace, “the World’s first gym membership for the mind,”.
+It’s a fun and playful way to learn meditation and mindfulness in my schedule, whenever and wherever it fit into my day.

-A recent discussion with Charlie Hartwell, the operating partner of the Bridge Builders Collaborative, which has invested in Headspace, aptly described my own enthusiasm about their approach which takes, “a 3000 year old practice and puts it into a modern context.
-The animations make it accessible to consumers and gives it a fun twist.”
+A recent discussion with Charlie Hartwell, the operating partner of the Bridge Builders Collaborative, which has invested in Headspace, aptly described my own enthusiasm about their approach.
+It takes “a 3000 year old practice and puts it into a modern context.
+The animations make it accessible to consumers and gives it a fun twist”, according to him.

-Meeting Rich Pierson, a co-founder of Headspace, who is a passionate supporter of the healing powers of meditation, made me wonder about the potential applications in chronic pain and autoimmune disease.
+Meeting Rich Pierson, a co-founder of Headspace, is also a passionate supporter of the healing powers of meditation.
+It made me wonder about the potential applications in chronic pain and autoimmune disease.